“I’m so worried.”

 It’s never too late for your son or daughter to make new connections in their industry of interest.
 It’s never too late for them to get an internship.
 Sure, it is best for college students to begin planning for their futures early if they know what they want to do after graduation.
 But if your child hasn’t done so, let me be the first to calm you: it’s never too late for them to find their path.
 And they will.

 If you are interested in helping your child to navigate this process, let’s talk.
 We are happy to provide a complimentary consultation or call us today at 973-577-6161.
-Get notified about our new book, The Next Great Step: The Parents’ Guide to Launching Your New Grad into a Career.
+Learn more about our new book, The Next Great Step: The Parents’ Guide to Launching Your New Grad into a Career.